Caroline Denise Berry1

 Field Marshal Philip Walhouse Chetwode, 1st Baron Chetwode was born on 21 September 1869.1 He was the son of Lt.-Col. Sir George Chetwode, 6th Bt. and Alice Jane Bass.3 He married Alice Hester Camilla Stapleton-Cotton, daughter of Colonel Hon.
 Richard Southwell George Stapleton-Cotton and Hon.
 Jane Charlotte Methuen, on 1 June 1899.1 He died on 6 July 1950 at age 80.1

-Field Marshal Philip Walhouse Chetwode, 1st Baron Chetwode was educated at Eton College, Eton, Berkshire, England.1 He fought in the Chinwir Hills Expedition between 1892 and 1893.1 He fought in the Boer War between 1899 and 1902, where he was mentioned in despatches.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1900.1 He succeeded to the title of 7th Baronet Chetwode, of Oakley, co.
-Stafford [E., 1700] on 28 June 1905.1 He gained the rank of commanding officer in 1909 in the service of the 19th KAO Hussars.1 He fought in the First World War, where he was mentioned in despatches and was wounded.1 He was commanding officer of the 5th Cavalry Brigade.1 He was commanding officer of the 2nd Cavalry Division in France.1 He was commanding officer of the Desert Corps.1 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1917.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1918.1 He was commanding officer of the 20th Army Corps in Palestine and Syria.1 He was decorated with the award of Croix de Guerre.1 He gained the rank of Colonel in the service of the Royal Scots Guards, 15/19th Dragoons.1 He was decorated with the award of Commander, Legion of Honour.1 He was decorated with the award of Order of the Nile (2nd Class).1 He was decorated with the award of Order of the Sacred Treasure of Japan (1st Class).1 He was Military Secretary to the Secretary of State for War between 1919 and 1920.1 He was Deputy CIGS between 1920 and 1922.1 He was Adjutant-General of the Forces between 1922 and 1923.1 He was GOC-in-C of the Aldershot between 1923 and 1927.1 He gained the rank of General in 1926.1 He was Aide-de-Camp General to HM King George V between 1927 and 1931.1 He was CGS of the India between 1928 and 1930.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1929.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.).1 He was Commander-in-Chief of the India between 1930 and 1935.1 He gained the rank of Field Marshal in 1933.1 He was invested as a Knight Grand Commander, Order of the Star of India (G.C.S.I.) in 1934.1 He was decorated with the award of Order of Merit (O.M.) in 1936.1 He held the office of Constable of the Tower of London between 1943 and 1948.1 He was created 1st Baron Chetwode, of Chetwode, co.
-Buckingham [U.K.] on 10 July 1945.1 He was invested as a Bailiff Grand Cross, Most Venerable Order of the Hospital of St. John of Jerusalem (G.C.St.J.).1 He has an extensive biographical entry in the Dictionary of National Biography.4
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He fought in the Chinwir Hills Expedition between 1892 and 1893.1 He fought in the Boer War between 1899 and 1902, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1900.1 He succeeded as the 7th Baronet Chetwode, of Oakley, co.
+Stafford [E., 1700] on 28 June 1905.1 He gained the rank of commanding officer in 1909 in the 19th KAO Hussars.1 He fought in the First World War, where he was mentioned in despatches and was wounded.1 He was commanding officer of the 5th Cavalry Brigade.1 He was commanding officer of the 2nd Cavalry Division in France.1 He was commanding officer of the Desert Corps.1 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1917.1 He was awarded the Croix de Guerre.1 He gained the rank of Colonel in the Royal Scots Guards, 15/19th Dragoons.1 He was commanding officer of the 20th Army Corps in Palestine and Syria.1 He was awarded the Order of the Nile 2nd Class.1 He was awarded the Order of the Sacred Treasure of Japan 1st Class.1 He was awarded the Commandeur, Ordre national de la Légion d'honneur.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1918.1 He was Military Secretary to the Secretary of State for War between 1919 and 1920.1 He was Deputy CIGS between 1920 and 1922.1 He was Adjutant-General of the Forces between 1922 and 1923.1 He was GOC-in-C of the Aldershot between 1923 and 1927.1 He gained the rank of General in 1926.1 He was Aide-de-Camp General to HM King George V between 1927 and 1931.1 He was CGS of the India between 1928 and 1930.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1929.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.)1 He was Commander-in-Chief of the India between 1930 and 1935.1 He gained the rank of Field Marshal in 1933.1 He was appointed Knight Grand Commander, Order of the Star of India (G.C.S.I.) in 1934.1 He was awarded the Order of Merit (O.M.) in 1936.1 He held the office of Constable of the Tower of London between 1943 and 1948.1 He was created 1st Baron Chetwode, of Chetwode in the County of Buckinghamshire [U.K.] on 10 July 1945.1 He was appointed Bailiff Grand Cross, Most Venerable Order of the Hospital of St. John of Jerusalem (G.C.St.J.)1 He has an extensive biographical entry in the Dictionary of National Biography.4

 Children of Field Marshal Philip Walhouse Chetwode, 1st Baron Chetwode and Alice Hester Camilla Stapleton-Cotton